sayar/RedisMVA/module3_adv_datastructures/README.md

 ## Objectives

-By the end of this module you will know how to:
+By the end of this module you will:

 - Learn about advanced data structures in Redis
 - Learn how to use hashes to store objects and other data models